TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/New-B1CustomList.md

 # New-B1CustomList

 ## SYNOPSIS
-Creates a new Custom List in BloxOne Threat Defense
+Creates a new Custom List in Infoblox Threat Defense

 ## SYNTAX